OldManUmby/DND.SRD.Wiki/pages/01.home/default.md

 !
 The documents contained herein are edited line-by-line into Markdown format for export to other formats or into your own 5E projects.
 Here have painstakingly remastered the original Wizard's SRD PDF to markdown, **plus all errata from the Nov 2018 update**.
 The original documents can be downloaded from my [Github OGL-SRD Repository](https://github.com/Umbyology/OGL-SRD5).
 Please report any issues you find through our Github account, or make any corrections through a Github pull request.

 #### Features
-1.  **Powerful search engines.** Word search any page in the D&D 5E SRD using our standard highlight search field (upper-left sidebar), or use the recommended advanced full-text search feature (also upper-left sidebar), or your can perform a [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) of the SRD.
+1.  **Powerful search engines**.
+Word search any page in the D&D 5E SRD using our standard highlight search field (upper-left sidebar), or use the recommended advanced full-text search feature (also upper-left sidebar), or your can perform a [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) of the SRD.
-2.  **Error reporting.** Report any errors directly through Github.
+2.  **Error reporting**.
+Report any errors directly through Github.
 Links can be found in the upper right-hand corner of each page. **NOTE:** _A free Github account/membership is required_.

 #### Downloads